GabrielVareilles/rails-matching/README.md

 ## Going further

-This algorithm could works with many more criteria but indeed the code will grow accordingly.
+This algorithm could works with many more criteria but indeed the code will grow accordingly.\
 Applying weigths to our different criteria could also easily be done if necessary.

-Last but not least we're not tied to match records from the same table. (using polymorphism) In our above exemple we could have a salads and try to match users and fruit salads.
+Last but not least we're not tied to match records from the same table (using polymorphism).\
+In our above exemple we could have a salads and try to match users and fruit salads.

 <img src="/app/assets/images/schema-2.png?raw=true" width="400">